Elon26/Elon26/README.md

 ---

 ### SUMMARY
-Senior Frontend Engineer with 9+ years of dedicated web experience.
-Specialized in React, Next.js and TypeScript.
-Strong background in Business Analysis, allowing a deep understanding of product requirements, user experience (UI/UX), and business goals.
-Proven track record of architecting scalable applications, leading migrations, and delivering cross-platform mobile products.
+Senior Frontend Engineer with 9+ years of experience in web development, specializing in React, Next.js, and TypeScript.
+Holds a deep understanding of scalable application architecture, migration strategies, and the implementation of high-load systems.
+In addition to core technical expertise, brings strong business analyst background, enabling a deep comprehension of the product value chain, UI/UX nuances, and how individual features and design choices align with company business goals.

 ---